 Sameer ud Dowla Khan

-Phonology, phonetics, intonation/prosody, reduplication, similarity, laboratory phonology, optimality theory, voice quality and phonation, acoustics, Bengali and other Indic languages.
+Phonology, phonetics, intonation/prosody, reduplication, laboratory phonology, voice quality and phonation, speech acoustics, Bengali and other South Asian languages.
+On sabbatical 2020–21.

 Formal linguistic theory, syntax, typology and language description, phonology, morphology, historical linguistics, the syntax-semantics interface, Austronesian languages.